The Coral Bay Crochet Mesh Net Top is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 CROCHET GAUGE

 Note The Coral Bay Crochet Mesh Net Top pattern is made to measure and can accommodate for different crochet gauges.
-However if you are new to crochet, you may want to select a yarn with a similar gauge to this version.
+However you should select a yarn with a similar gauge to this version.

 CROCHET MATERIALS for The Coral Bay Crochet Mesh Net Top